mchaov/plugins-with-typescript-mobx-and-react/docs/react-not-a-conf-script.md

 - Scalability – handle load increases without decreasing performance, or the possibility to rapidly increase the load.
 - Reusability – chance of using a component or system in other components/systems with small or no change.
 - Supportability – useful information for identifying and solving problems.

-## Disclaimer

-- Feel free to interupt me at any point for questions
-- Let's make a clear distinction between "React application" AND "Application using React as a view engine", I already have an application, and have 0 intentions to re-write it

 ## What is a plugin